Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 Your mate's waiting for you the last of your race
 just give her a minute to put on her face

+The wireless message was crackly at best the signal cut out before he got the rest

 Norwegians found her during Antartic night
 Just antecedent to whirly bird flight
 Her voice was so husky as husky could be
 She's looking for something could it be a tree